6 attractions not to miss on Orlando’s International Drive

 5. Madame Taussaud’s Wax Museum

-A great place to check out if you are planning on riding the Icon Wheel.
-Not really worth going out of your way especially for, but a good deal if you buy the combo package.
+Madame’s is not really worth going out of your way especially for, but a good deal if you buy the combo Icon package.
 If you have ever been to a wax museum in other touristy cities like LA or the Smoky Mountains, then you probably know that they are pretty cool but also pretty overpriced.
-This one features more than 100 lifelike replicas of famous celebrities, action figures (the DC comic section is fantastic), sports stars, and historical figures.
+This one features more than100 lifelike replicas of famous celebrities, action figures (the DC comic section is fantastic), sports stars, and historical figures.
 The amount of detail put into each wax figurine is crazy.
 Some of these celebs are so lifelike, it almost feels as if they are standing right in front of you!

 - Location: 8387 International Dr